Urbek City Builder Game Cover

 • The game features charming voxel graphics and a satisfying gameplay loop where buildings evolve based on their surroundings, creating organic city growth.

-• There are reports of bugs and performance issues, particularly related to saving and loading games, which can detract from the overall experience.
+• Some players have reported bugs and performance issues, particularly with saving and UI elements, which can detract from the overall experience.

 • “The gameplay is very innovative and made me rethink what one could do with a city-builder, and the fact that the dev is releasing new free updates almost two years after release is really impressive!”